top of page

 Say "Yes" to the Dress!

 You want your family pictures to be really special, so your outfit choices should reflect that.
 I love to suggest that ladies wear a long flowy dress for a photoshoot – it’s super slimming and attractive on everyone and gives a soft look to the photos.
-Dresses are also great for little girls as they create movement and how fun are "twirls!"
+Dresses are also great for little girls as they create movement.
+How fun are "twirls!"

 Coordinate rather than match

-When styling a photo session, I recommend picking a color palette and having the family work around it.
+Pick a soft color palette and have the family work around it.
 It works best to start with mom.
 Let her pick what she feels most beautiful in and the rest of the family work around her!
 If you plan to hang the pictures in your home as canvases or wall art, take into consideration the colors of your home.

 Add a pop of color